memfis19/Annca/README.md

  videoLimited.setVideoFileSize(5 * 1024 * 1024);
  new Annca(videoLimited.build()).launchCamera();
 ```
-in this example you request video capturing which is limited by file size for 5Mb and predefined minium video duration for 5 min.
+in this example you request video capturing which is limited by file size for 5Mb and predefined minimum video duration for 5 min.
 To achieve this result Annca will decrease video bit rate, so use it carefully to avoid unexpected result.

 ##### How to get result?
 ```